Sexism in academia: Awards

 Historically, women are less likely to win academic awards.
 For instance, there are 48 women Nobel Prize winners, compared to 844 men.
 About two-thirds of these winners won a Nobel Prize for a humanities discipline, not a science discipline.
 In most scientific disciplines, a small portion of women professors are nominated for awards compared to the number of women in the field.
 The Recognition of the Achievements of Women In Science, Medicine, and Engineering (RAISE) project has reported that women represent 8.6% of Lasker Award winners.

 Although there has been an increase in women's award recognition in recent years, their recognition among service and teaching awards still outweighs recognition among awards for scholarly research.
 Research shows that women are still less likely to win awards regardless of their representation in the nomination pool due to committees often being predominantly chaired by men, who are much more likely to award men.

-There has been an attempt to resolve these issues by highlighting women's work through the addition of awards restricted to women recipients; however, this exacerbates the issue because it inflates the amount of awards given to women and hides the persistent inequality.
+There has been an attempt to resolve these issues by highlighting women's work through the addition of awards restricted to women recipients; however, this exacerbates the issue because it confuses the number of awards available and hides the persistent inequality.
 For example, one study observed how women received 22 of the 108 possible awards; however, 10 of these 22 awards were restricted to women recipients.
 This demonstrates how women's representation of academic awards can be distorted.